beastbytes/form-latte/README.md

 This package is a [Latte](https://latte.nette.org/) [extension](https://latte.nette.org/en/creating-extension)
-that integrates the Yii 3 [Form Model](https://github.com/yiisoft/form-model) package with the [Latte Renderer for Yii](https://github.com/beastbytes/view-latte), making developing forms with Latte and Yii 3
+that integrates the Yii 3 [Form Model](https://github.com/yiisoft/form-model) package with the [Latte Renderer for Yii](https://github.com/beastbytes/view-latte); it supports all built-in fields.

 ## Requirements